When is tutoring available?

 - Please note that appointments take precedence over walk-ins

-- Students who do NOT cancel their appointment before the scheduled time and fail to show up will automatically be charged a $10 fee to their Bursar Account for the missed appointment (“No Show”)
+- Students who do NOT cancel their appointment at least 6 hours before the scheduled session OR fail to show up will automatically be charged a $10 fee to their Bursar Account for the missed appointment (“No Show”)

 - Students may appeal their No Show Fee charge and someone will be in contact with you.
 Appeals will NOT be taken at the desk.

 - Cancellations may be made at least 6 hours in advance online on Advise Assist, via phone (334-844-5702), via email (email@example.com), or in person (Study Partners Desk)

 - Students are encouraged to find a tutor in Study Partners that best fits their personality and/or learning style (students are encouraged to ask the Study Partners desk worker for assistance in finding an alternative tutor)